 - for urban heat island or climate change mitigation strategies, the decrease in temperature;

-- for human development benefits, added IQ points or cognitive gains for
+- for human development benefits, added IQ points or cognitive gains for children.

 Other techniques which can be used to attribute monetary values to non-market services are broadly categorised under ‘stated’ or ‘revealed’ valuation methods.
 Stated valuation methods rely on surveys in which people are asked about their preferences.
 The two main stated valuations methods are the contingent valuation method and choice experiments.
 The contingent valuation method uses a hypothetical scenario to find out how much people are willing to pay to improve an outcome given a range of alternate costed scenarios.